jsgarvin/update_attribute_with_validations/README.md

 * `update_attributes` (plural), therefore, *cannot* be used within the application to quickly update other attributes that are not, and should not, be updateable via a web form.
 * We are then left with three alternatives.
-  * `attribute=value; save` which is not beautiful code.
+  * `@object.attribute=value; @object.save` which is not beautiful code.
-  * `update_attribute(:attribute => value)` and hope we never inadvertently create an invalid object in the database.
+  * `@object.update_attribute(:attribute,value)` and hope we never inadvertently create an invalid object in the database.
-  * define a new method that intuitively does what we expect.
+  * define a new ActiveRecord method that intuitively does what we expect.
 But what shall we call it?
 I know!
 How about `update_attribu`... oh, shucks!
   * "Fix" the built-in `update_attribute` method so that safe updates are easy, and unsafe updates are hard(er).
 * This gem takes the last approach.

 But Sometimes...
 ----------------

-Occasionally it is necessary to save some value regardless of whether or not the resultant object passes validations.
+Admittedly, it is occasionally necessary to save some value regardless of whether or not the resultant object passes validations.
 Or, you just *know* that's it's safe and in your particular case there's a significant performance boost to be gained by skipping unnecessary validations.

 `update_attribute_without_validations(:attribute => value)` will not only get you what you need, but also comes with the free bonus of self documenting code.